Fifty Shades of Grey (film): Critical response

-Fifty Shades of Grey received mixed to unfavorable reviews, with criticism of its acting, screenplay, and pacing; however, some critics considered it an improvement over the book, and others praised its cinematography, production design and soundtrack.
-The review aggregator website Rotten Tomatoes reported a 25% approval rating with an average rating of 4.20/10 based on 280 reviews.
+Fifty Shades of Grey received mixed reviews, with criticism of its acting, screenplay, and pacing; some critics considered it an improvement over the book, and others praised its cinematography, production design and soundtrack.
+On Rotten Tomatoes the film has a 25% approval rating, with an average rating of 4.20/10 based on 280 reviews.
 The website's critical consensus reads, "While creatively better endowed than its print counterpart, Fifty Shades of Grey is a less than satisfying experience on the screen."
 Metacritic gave the film a score of 46 out of 100, based on reviews from 46 critics, indicating "mixed or average" reviews.
 In CinemaScore polls conducted during the opening weekend, cinema audiences gave the film an average grade of "C+" on an A+ to F scale.

 Claudia Puig of USA Today wrote that "the dialogue is laughable, the pacing is sluggish and the performances are one-note."
 Moira Macdonald of The Seattle Times wrote: "Fifty Shades of Grey the movie, for the record, is not quite as bad as Fifty Shades of Grey the book.
 But that's not saying much".
 We Got This Covered critic Isaac Feldberg gave the film one and a half stars out of five and wrote that it "feels like two, distinct films grappling for dominance over the screen: one a sensual and stylish romance, and the other a numbingly explicit Harlequin bodice-ripper brought to life.
 Regrettably, the latter and lesser of the two ends up on top".
 The Guardian lead film critic Peter Bradshaw gave the film one star out of five, calling it "the most purely tasteful and softcore depiction of sadomasochism in cinema history" with "strictly daytime soap" performances.
 A. O. Scott of The New York Times called the film "terrible", but wrote that "it might nonetheless be a movie that feels good to see, whether you squirm or giggle or roll your eyes or just sit still and take your punishment."